 It can be hard to figure out what to do if you’re concerned about a young person in your family.
 Many people start by talking with their family doctor.
 If you don’t have a family doctor, you can find a doctor through the College of Physicians and Surgeons of BC.
 You can also visit a walk-in clinic.
 Depending on the situation, your family doctor may offer everything you need.
 If your child needs more specialized services, such as psychiatry services, your family doctor needs to make a referral for your child.
 Many family doctors can also recommend community services or supports in your community.
-Learn more about the role of family doctors in the info sheet What to Expect from your Family Physician in Children’s Mental Health.
+Learn more about the role of family doctors in the info sheet What to Expect from Your Family or Walk-In Clinic Doctor.

 If your child’s difficulties affect their performance or behaviour at school, the school may be involved.
 If your child’s school has a counsellor, talk to them about services you can access through the school.
 School counsellors can also suggest community services.
-See the info sheet What to Expect from Your Child's School in Children's Mental Health.
+See the info sheet What to Expect from Your Child's School.

 Kelty Mental Health Resource Centre offers information, resources, peer support, and system navigation to children, youth, and families experiencing mental health or substance use challenges.
 Their Help Finder tool and help you navigate the mental health system.
 Kelty Mental Health is based at BC Children’s Hospital in Vancouver, but they support young people and their families across the province.

-The FORCE Society for Kids Mental Health advocates for healthy young people and family support.
+Institute of Families for Child and Youth Mental Health advocates for healthy young people and family support.
 They offer resources and education events across BC.

 The Canadian Mental Health Association’s BC Division offers Confident Parents: Thriving Kids, a phone-based education and support program to help parents or caregivers manage mild to moderate behaviour problems for children ages 3 to 12.
 This program is free, but it requires a doctor’s referral.